 The fire in Yarnell Hill, Arizona is now contained and the nation is mourning the loss of 19 of its most elite firefighters.
 As we wait for an ongoing investigation to conclude, we are faced with the reality that the Yarnell Hill wildfire is just the latest in a string of catastrophic fires that are becoming bigger, more frequent and more deadly.

 Before you start blaming climate change, take a closer look at the history of forest management practices in the United States.
-The uptick in wildfires corresponds to some major policy shifts in Washington —
+The uptick in wildfires corresponds to some major policy shifts in Washington — in particular, a decline in the once-prominent role of the commercial timber industry.

 In the 1930s, wildfires consumed an astounding 38 million acres of land annually.
 Shortly after a tragic fire in Los Angeles — one of the worst in U.S. history, along with the Yarnell Hill fire — we started taking firefighting more seriously.
 As a result of improved fire suppression techniques, wildfires declined by 90% over the next few decades.
 By 1995, wildfires were consuming only about 3 million acres a year.